lucmq/gcp-project-id/README.md

 Access your Google Cloud project ID and related configuration.

-Works in development environments, since it can also retrieve the project ID configured in the `gcloud` CLI.
+Works seamlessly in both cloud and local development environments, as it can retrieve the project ID configured within the `gcloud` CLI.

 ## Installation
 To use this package in your Go project, you can install it using `go get`: